Daughters of Darkness: 4K Remaster – Blue Underground (4k UHD/Blu-ray/CD Combo)

 Summary:

-Though vampires have long been a staple of cinema since its early days, outside of a few exceptions like Vampyr and Blood and Roses, most vampire films are populated by male vampires.
-Then, starting in the late 1960’s and throughout the 1970's, there was an influx of female vampire films.
-Most notably, Vampyros Lesbos, The Blood Spattered Bride, Jean Rollin’s (The Rape of the Vampire, The Nude Vampire, The Shiver of the Vampires, Requiem for a Vampire) and Daughter of Darkness.
+Although vampires have long been a staple of cinema since its early days, outside of a few exceptions like Vampyr and Blood and Roses, most vampire films are populated by male vampires.
+Then, starting in the late 1960s and throughout the 1970s, there was an influx of female vampire films.
+Vampyros Lesbos, The Blood Spattered Bride, Jean Rollin’s The Rape of the Vampire, The Nude Vampire, The Shiver of the Vampires, Requiem for a Vampire, and Daughter of Darkness are notable films from this era.

-Daughters of Darkness makes its way to 4K UHD via an exceptional release from Blue Underground that comes with a solid audio/video presentation and an abundance of insightful extras, highly recommended.
+Daughters of Darkness makes its way to 4K UHD via an exceptional release from Blue Underground that comes with a solid audio/video presentation and an abundance of insightful extras.
+Highly recommended.

 Note about the 4K screenshots: It is not possible to make Dolby Vision or HDR10 screenshots that faithfully match the experience of watching a film in motion on a TV.
 Instead of not having any screenshots, all of the 4K screenshots are m2ts taken with a VLC player and lossless PNGs.